 - Preheat oven to 350 degrees F. Season both sides of the turkey loin with salt and pepper.

-- Place in a shallow baking dish and top with fresh herbs.
-Bake at 350° F until meat thermometer reaches 160° F, approximately 40-50 minutes.
+- Place in a shallow baking dish and top with fresh herbs, if desired.
+Bake at 350 F until meat thermometer reaches 160 degrees, approximately 40-50 minutes.
 Check temperature frequently.
-Do not over-bake.
+Do not over bake.

 - Remove from heat and cover with foil.
 Allow to rest 5-10 minutes.